emqx/MQTTX/docs/manual.md

 ![mqttx-content-type](../assets/mqttx-content-type.png)

-4. Subscribe Flags
+4. Subscription identifier and subscription options

-    We open the dialog of the subscription topic and we can see that the configuration options containing No Local, Retain as Published and Retain Handling appear at the bottom and the user can use these subscription options to change the behavior of the server.
+   We open the pop-up box for the Subscription topic, below which you can set the Subscription Identifier and the subscription options that contain No Local, Retain as Published and Retain Handling.
+The user can specify a numeric subscription identifier in the subscription message and return this identifier when the message is distributed.
+Clients can establish a mapping of subscription identifiers to message handlers to direct messages to the corresponding message handler via the subscription identifier when a PUBLISH message is received, and can configure these subscription options to change the behavior of the server.

 ![mqttx-sub-flag](../assets/mqttx-sub-flag.png)